-The Company’s Audit Committee comprises all the five Independent Directors.
-The Audit Committee is headed by Mr. Aditya Narayan and has Mr. S. Ramadorai, Dr. R. A. Mashelkar, Mr. O. P. Bhatt and Dr. Sanjiv Misra as its members.
-Dr. Sanjiv Misra has been appointed as a member of the Committee with effect from 8th April, 2013.
-All the current members of the Committee have relevant experience in financial matters.
+The Company's Audit Committee comprises all the four Independent Directors.
+The Audit Committee is headed by Mr. Aditya Narayan and has Mr. S. Ramadorai, Mr. O. P. Bhatt and Dr. Sanjiv Misra as its members.
+During the year, upon retirement from the Board, Dr. R. A. Mashelkar ceased to be a member of the Committee.
+All the members of the Committee have relevant experience in financial matters.

-5. reviewing the adequacy of internal control systems with the management, external auditors and internal auditors;
+• reviewing the adequacy of internal control systems with the management, external auditors and internal auditor;

-7. discussing with internal auditors any significant findings and reviewing the progress of corrective actions on such issues;
+• discussing with internal auditor any significant findings and reviewing the progress of corrective actions on such issues;

-8. reviewing the findings of any internal investigations by the internal auditors in matters where there is suspected fraud or irregularity or a failure of internal control systems of a material nature and then reporting such matters to the Board;
+• reviewing the findings of any internal investigations by the internal auditor in matters where there is suspected fraud or irregularity or a failure of internal control systems of a material nature and then reporting such matters to the Board;

-13. reviewing the progress made on cases that are reported under the Code of Business Principles and Whistle Blower Policy of the Company and implication of these cases, if any, under the UK Bribery Act, 2011.
+• reviewing the progress made on cases that are reported under the Code of Business Principles and Whistle Blower Policy of the Company and the implication of these cases, if any, under the UK Bribery Act, 2011.

 In addition to quarterly meetings for consideration of financial results, special meetings of the Audit Committee are convened.
-In these meetings, the Audit Committee reviews various businesses / functions, business risk assessment, controls and security critical IT applications and internal audit and control assurance reports of all the major divisions of the Company.
+In these meetings, the Audit Committee reviews various businesses / functions, business risk assessment, controls and critical IT applications with implications of security and internal audit and control assurance reports of all the major divisions of the Company.
 The Audit Committee also reviews the functioning of the Code of Business Principles and Whistle Blower Policy of the Company and cases reported thereunder.

-The meetings of Audit Committee are also attended by Chief Executive Officer, Chief Financial Officer, Statutory Auditors and Internal Auditors as special invitees.
+The meetings of Audit Committee are also attended by the Chief Executive Officer, Chief Financial Officer, Statutory Auditors and Internal Auditor as special invitees.
 The Company Secretary acts as the Secretary to the Committee.
-The minutes of each Audit Committee meeting are placed and discussed in the next meeting of the Board.
-The Audit Committee also meets the internal and external auditors separately in absence of any management employee.
+The minutes of each Audit Committee meeting are placed and confirmed in the next meeting of the Board.
+The Audit Committee also meets the internal and external auditors separately, without the presence of Management representatives.